rainydio/wallet23/README.md

 ...
 ```

 This report only includes messages that were accepted by contract.
-If you attempt to make changes to contract and your difftool can show inline changes (meld can), then you may create new report and compare it to previously commited:
+If you attempt to make changes to contract and your difftool can show inline changes (meld can), then you may create new report and compare it to commited:

 ```sh
 $ (fift -s test.fif key1 && fift -s test.fif key2 && fift -s test.fif key3) > test-report.txt && git difftool test-report.txt